Antigua is a beautiful historical city in Guatemala and an essential stop for anyone traveling through Central America.

 Location: Stairs entrance is located off 1a Avenida Nte

 Hiking the Pacaya Volcano is one of the most popular things to do around Antigua for those in search of something a bit more adventurous.
-But planning a trip to hike the Pacaya volcano on your own is not exactly straight forward as there are multiple entrances, locals can get pretty pushy trying to sell you on guides, horse tours, walking sticks and parking fees at the entrance (none of which is required) and just getting there can be a hassle itself.
+But planning a trip to hike the Pacaya volcano on your own is not exactly straight forward as there are multiple entrances, locals can get pretty pushy trying to sell you on horse tours, walking sticks and parking fees at the entrance (none of which is required) and just getting there can be a hassle itself.

 There are two entrances for hiking the Pacaya volcano.
 One of them is marked as “Centro de visitantes, Volcan Pacaya” on Google maps or “La Corona Community Centre” on Maps.me.
 This is the entrance that we chose to go from.

-The second entrance is marked as “Entrada: Parque Nacional Volcan De Pacaya” on Google Maps and Maps.me.
+The second entrance is marked as “Entrada: Parque Nacional Volcan De Pacaya” on Google Maps and same on Maps.me.
 To our understanding, both entrances are very similar and there isn’t much of a reason to use one over the other.

 Starting from the La Corona Community Centre entrance we followed Maps.me trail that mostly led along main roads and had to take a few turns before we started seeing black volcanic rock and the volcano peak.
 Once you get closer to the top there really is just one trail to follow plus you’ll see other people hiking there.